defensivepatent/model-defensive-patent/DPL_Markdown.md

 4. 'Discontinuation Date' means the date six (6) months after the date of an individual or entity’s most recent Discontinuation Announcement.

-5. 'DPL Website' means a website to be established to publish DPL announcements.
+5. 'DPL Website' means a website to be established by the DPL Foundation to publish DPL announcements.

 6. 'Infringement Claim' means a lawsuit, binding arbitration, or administrative action, or other filed legal proceeding, including a counterclaim or cross-claim, alleging patent infringement.